IcaFulokoja/icafulokoja.github.io/docs/COC.md

 'Our aim is to create an active environment for tech enthusiasts to learn, share knowledge, network, build their technical skills and equip everyone, regardless of their major, to become world class developers.'

-## Becoming a member of ICAFulokoja
+## 3. Becoming a member of ICAFulokoja

-To become an official member of our community, you need to fill the SIGN UP form [https://goo.gl/forms/4GT4qANBdxPukDD43](here)
+To become an official member of our community, you need to fill the SIGN UP form [https://goo.gl/forms/4GT4qANBdxPukDD43](here) <br>
 Members who do not follow this process are urged to do so, this is to ensure proper documentation of all our members and to prepare the community for more improvements and features.

 ## 4. Expected Behavior